| The sections to be presented will

 of both the psychological state of the mother and the

+infant's gastrointestinal function is indicated.
 In summary rumination is an uncommon

 disorder occurring from infancy through adult life.